 In the late winter or early spring, it is traditional to use stimulating bitters.
-What exactly are bitters and why do people ingest them?
+What exactly are bitters and why do people eat them?

 The word “bitters” is used to describe herbs that are bitter to the taste.
 We all know what a bitter food tastes like.
 Besides indicating the taste of the herb, bitters also indicate a group of herbs that are stimulating and supportive to the gastrointestinal tract.